 If the image is not square, adjust the keystone using the buttons on the keypad.
-Press the top Keystone button to reduce the upper part of the image, and press the bottom Keystone button to reduce the lower part.
+If the image is not square, first make sure that the projector is perpendicular to the screen.
+If the image is larger or smaller on the top or bottom edge of the screen, press the top Keystone button to reduce the upper part of the image, and press the bottom Keystone button to reduce the lower part.